EugenieKa/SEMANTIC/README.md

 - --class Elastic_meth with ES methods, including indexation methods
 - --the program to launch ES queries

-Note : get_index_result{x} is calling static methods from elastic_meth{x} but it performs  getting and formatting sparql results, partitioning and ES indexation in its main().
+Note : get_index_result{x} calls static methods from elastic_meth{x} but it performs  getting and formatting sparql results, partitioning and ES indexation in its main().